The Loan Source, Inc logo

 The Loan Source, Inc. was established in 1994 and holds one of only 14 Small Business Lending Company (SBLC) licenses approved by the U.S. Small Business Administration.
 Unlike many competitors who have changed ownership or ceased operations, The Loan Source has remained under the same control and management since its founding, making it the oldest current holder of an SBLC license.
 This distinction reflects stability and continuity in the small business lending space.

 The company primarily offers SBA loan solutions through multiple programs including 7(a), 504, Express, Micro, and Export loans.
 A significant portion of their current business involves PPP forgiveness servicing, where they help small business owners navigate the forgiveness process through their online portal and webinar support.
-Additionally, they operate a Business Services Marketplace in partnership with ACAP SME, LLC, connecting business owners with trusted service providers to address common operational challenges.
+Additionally, they operate a Business Services Marketplace in partnership with ACAP SME, LLC, connecting business owners with reported service providers to address common operational challenges.

 What distinguishes The Loan Source is their long tenure as an SBLC license holder and their focus on personalized support during complex processes.
 Customer testimonials highlight the clarity and accessibility of their PPP forgiveness services, webinar-based education, and step-by-step guidance through complicated application processes.
 Their partnership with ACAP SME, LLC extends their service capacity beyond lending into broader business support.